 GitHub Pages

 1. Create a repo named username.github.io, where username is your username on GitHub.
-If you have already uploaded to other repo, rename the repo instead.
+If you have already uploaded to another repo, rename the repo instead.

 2. Push the files of your Hexo folder to the default branch of your repository.
-The default branch is usually main, older repository may use master branch.
+The default branch is usually main, older repositories may use master branch.

 • To push main branch to GitHub: